11/6/2020

 Chief Financial Officer

-Tim.
-Thanks Bill.
+Thanks, Bill.
 Our goal is to maximize shareholder value through the cycles.
 We measure our progress against a number of metrics, return on capital, free cash flow, sustainable dividend growth, operating costs and finding costs, and financial leverage.
 We create business value through a balanced approach that maximizes returns as well as both current and future free cash flow generation.
 It's an integrated optimization exercise, not a simple formula.
 Reinvestment ratios and growth rates are outputs of this exercise.
 Our three-year outlook provided this quarter addresses the currently oversupplied market and assumes gradual improvement over the next three years.
 Our plan each year is based on conservative price assumptions.
 The pace of activity is optimized to generate high returns on incremental capital, increase return on capital employed, support improvements in operating efficiencies and technical advances, and fund our free cash flow priorities.
 That said, our outlook is just that, an outlook.
-We have operational flexibility to adapt quickly to changing supply demand conditions.
-At $50 oil, reinvesting 70 to 80% of discretionary cash flow generates up to 10% oil growth with significant free cash flow.
-At higher prices, we would expect to maintain this optimal level of activity and production growth while returns and free cash flow expand significantly.
-But why grow at all?
-And how is the optimal growth rate determined?
-Volume growth drives higher ROCE, free cash flow, potential, and the fundamental driver of a growing sustainable dividend.
+We have operational flexibility to adapt quickly to changing supply-demand conditions.
+At $50 oil, reinvesting 70% to 80% of discretionary cash flow generates up to 10% oil growth with significant free cash flow.
+At higher prices, we would expect to maintain this optimal level of activity and production growth, while returns and free cash flow expand significantly.
+But why grow at all, and how is the optimum growth rate determined?
+Volume growth drives higher ROCE, free cash flow potential, and the fundamental driver of a growing sustainable dividend.
 Reinvesting in high return wells with low operating and finding costs improves the company's recycle ratio, expanding our return and cash flow leverage.
-We have determined the optimal growth rate from our current assets through 2023 is about 8 to 10%.
+We have determined the optimal growth rate from our current assets through 2023 is about 8% to 10%.
 This pace of activity and growth maximizes the operational and capital efficiency of our current premium inventory.
 Due to the short payback periods of our investments, capital invested today is quickly recovered by free cash flow in the future.
-Relative to a lower growth scenario, the value of the additional cash flow we earn after the third year of our outlook far outweighs the incremental reinvestment to support our 8 to 10% plan.
+Relative to a lower growth scenario, the value of the additional cash flow we earn after the third year of our outlook far outweighs the incremental reinvestment to support our 8% to 10% plan.
 The proof is in our performance.
 During 2017 to 2019, EOG improved our return on capital employed, improved our return of capital through the dividend, reduced debt, and grew production while reinvesting less than 80% of discretionary cash flow at $58 oil.
 Reinvesting at high returns and growing production the last three years is the reason we believe EOG will generate more free cash flow over the next three years at $50 oil than we did at $58 oil.
 Sustainable dividend growth is our highest priority for returning cash to shareholders.
 It is a stream of cash flow that clearly demonstrates our confidence in the resiliency of our financial model and reinforces capital discipline.
 Strategically, free cash flow generated from higher oil prices should be at least partially directed to shoring up the balance sheet to preserve financial flexibility for future downturns.
-Value preservation and value creation are two sides of the same coin when it comes to managing the balance sheet in a capital intensive cyclical industry.
-This year has demonstrated the value of a strong balance sheet like no other, and we've worked hard to maintain our financial strength.
+Value preservation and value creation are two sides of the same coin when it comes to managing the balance sheet in a capital-intensive cyclical industry.
+This year has demonstrated the value of a strong balance sheet like no other, and we worked hard to maintain our financial strength.
 Cash at the end of the third quarter was $3.1 billion, offsetting total debt of $5.7 billion for a net debt to total capitalization ratio of 12%.
 We remain committed to pursuing our objective to strengthen our balance sheet further during upturns.
 Beyond the regular dividend and debt reduction, we regularly review performance scenarios that may present options for additional cash return to shareholders.
-We haven't ruled out buybacks or a variable or special dividend, and will consider all options for additional return of cash to shareholders when the opportunity presents itself.
+We haven't ruled out buybacks or a variable or special dividend in and will consider all options for additional return of cash to shareholders when the opportunity presents itself.
 Next up is Billy to review our operational performance.

 speaker